-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position.
-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
-Fill in Cross Index & Seciton Diagram at bottom of sheet.
+- cord, state method of establishing

+- Description of monument and accessories set to perpetuate the corner position.
+Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+Fill in Cross Index & Section Diagram at bottom of sheet.